• Home

 This kind of contamination occurs during the manufacturing and assembly procedure, which includes welding slag and splatter, dust from storage, paint chips, Teflon tape particles, and contaminates from “new” oil.
 Other common built-in contaminates come from hydraulic hoses when they are cut to the desired length and crimped.

-As a reminder, store oil drums on their sides and store designated oil handling pans, buckets, and funnels upside down in a dust free cabinet.
+As a reminder, store oil drums on their sides and store designated oil handling pans, buckets, and funnels upside down in a dust-free cabinet.
 It is also recommended that new oil is filtered as it is put into the reservoir to reduce built-in contamination.
 Built-in contamination is avoidable if the ports and hoses are kept clean.

 Induced